Hyperbaric Oxygen Therapy

 Initial studies demonstrate that hyperbaric therapy may improve neurocognitive symptoms associated with Long-COVID.
 Patients involved in studies have noted improvements in sleep, energy, brain fog, and attention span.
 Though these initial results are promising, more research is needed.

-Hyperbaric therapy is not recommended for anyone with the following conditions:
+Hyperbaric Oxygen Therapy is not recommended for individuals with certain conditions, including:

 – Wear loose-fitting clothing